 Business partnerships usually start off well.
-You have two (or more) people who share a common vision and common goals and agree on how to split the profits too!
+You have two (or more) people who share a common vision and common goals and agree on how to split the profits too.
 The partners work together to get the business off the ground while taking pride in the things you accomplish together.
+Sounds great, right?

 No matter how well a business partnership starts, this honeymoon period may end eventually.
 Some partnerships are unable to withstand the inevitable rough patches and disagreements that will become a part of any long relationship.
 If the partners can’t work their issues out, it might be time to start thinking about dissolving a business partnership.

-With so much at stake, including the initial funding for your small business, you do not want to take leaving the partnership lightly.
-That said, you do not want to stick around in a bad partnership for too long.
-The following are a few of the signs that it could be time to end a business partnership.
+With so much at stake, including the initial funding you brought in for your small business, you do not want to take leaving the partnership lightly.
+Knowing when it’s time to call it quits is essential.

-When you started the business, you and your partner probably agreed on the same goals and company values.
-In most cases, the shared goals and values are a big part of the reason why the partners came together to start a business.
+When you started the business partnership, you and your partner probably agreed on the same goals and company values.
+In most cases, these shared goals and values are a big part of the reason why the partners came together to start a business.

 Over time, the goals and values of different people can change.
 Maybe you want to take the company in a new direction, or it could be your partner who has a different vision of what the future holds.
 If business partners cannot get on the same page with the goals and values of the company, it could be time for one of the partners to walk away.